Danielerikrust/CH9121/README.md

 https://www.waveshare.com/w/upload/e/ef/CH9121_SPCC.pdf

-You can verify the output CH9181 Mac address against your routerlogin.net access point too.
+You can verify the read CH9181 Mac address against your routerlogin.net listing associated with the expected CH9121 IP address.

 The Pico_ETH_CH9121 can be pinged from another computer on the LAN when the network settings are correct.
 And the read_chip_settings.py file confirms that UART0 is set up properly for RX & TX with the CH9121.